dimitri/pgcopydb/docs/ref/pgcopydb_copy.rst

    $ vacuumdb -z

-Those steps are actually done concurrently to one another when that's possible, in the same way as the main command ``pgcopydb copy-db`` would.
+Those steps are actually done concurrently to one another when that's possible, in the same way as the main command ``pgcopydb clone`` would.
-The only difference is that the ``pgcopydb copy-db`` command also prepares and finishes the schema parts of the operations (pre-data, then post-data), which the ``pgcopydb copy data`` command ignores.
+The only difference is that the ``pgcopydb clone`` command also prepares and finishes the schema parts of the operations (pre-data, then post-data), which the ``pgcopydb copy data`` command ignores.